Satarupa22-SD/Video-To-Gif-Converter/README.md

 # Video-To-Gif-Converter
-a simplw program that converts any video to gif
+a simple program that converts any video to gif